Fu0511/Dynamic-Lightweight-Upsampling/README.md

 ### 2. Data:

-the folder `data` should be like this:
+The folder `data` should be like this:
 ```
     data
     ├── coco